 Marketing + HR: How to Create Synergy and Keep it Going

-In the world of healthcare, Marketing and HR pursue a similar goal – to convince people to choose their organization over another.
-Separately, these groups use data, best practices, stories and imagery to make their case, i.e., bring in new employees or patients.
+In the world of healthcare, marketing teams and human resources (HR) departments pursue a similar goal – to convince people to choose their organization over another.
+Separately, these groups use data, best practices, stories, and imagery to make their case, i.e., bring in new employees or patients.
 But imagine the impact if they strategically and consistently worked together.

-If you’re not sure how to spark collaboration with HR, here are three tried-and-true examples.
+If you're not sure how to create synergy with the health system's HR department and keep it going, here are three tried-and-true examples to help you get started.

 Engage in the onboarding process

 Employee engagement really begins on day one.
 New staff members are wide-eyed and eager to learn all the cool stuff that comes with being part of the organization.
-So, in addition to the branded pen and note pad, secure a spot on the employee’s orientation agenda and give them instructions on how to find and use the preferred channels of communication.
+So, in addition to the branded pen and notepad, secure a spot on the new employee orientation agenda and show the newbies how to find and use the preferred channels of communication.
+What could that look like?

-- Pull up your hospital’s website and give a quick guided tour on how to access online scheduling, search for a new doctor, locate a clinic near their home or work, or learn more about a disease or condition.
-Sharing this knowledge makes them a more informed employee and consumer – and more likely to tell their friends about your hospital’s helpful tools!
+- Pull up your hospital’s website and give a quick guided tour on how to access online scheduling, search for a new doctor, locate a clinic, or learn more about a disease or condition.
+Sharing this knowledge makes the new hires more informed employees and consumers – and more likely to tell their friends about your hospital’s helpful tools!

-- Encourage new employees to follow the hospital or health system’s Facebook, Twitter, YouTube, and Instagram accounts and highlight any rules about engaging on those platforms.
-This raises awareness about the public ways you distribute information and also opens the door for HR to discuss any related policies and procedures.
+- Encourage new employees to follow the hospital or health system’s social media pages and highlight any company rules about engaging on those platforms.
+This raises awareness about the public ways you distribute information and opens the door for HR to discuss any related policies and procedures.

 Know your workforce

 Moving the needle on diversity and inclusion can’t happen until you figure out where the needle currently resides.
-HR knows the demographic breakdown of your employee population and details on the makeup of your community are accessible through a variety of government websites.
+HR knows the demographic breakdown of your employee population and details on the makeup of your community are accessible through a variety of government and research websites.
+Start important internal conversations with these action items:

-- Set a meeting between Marketing/HR with the sole purpose of discussing diversity and inclusion.
+- Set a meeting between marketing/HR with the sole purpose of discussing diversity and inclusion.
 As this topic continues to move to the forefront of conversation, you can make an impact by intentionally seeking ways to partner with key stakeholders in your organization.
-Check out our recommendations for three additional tools you can use to improve your focus on D+I.
+(Be sure to check out our recommendations for three additional tools you can use to improve your focus on D+I.)

 - Include the demographic data in any external campaign planning.
 Compare your storyboards and ideas to the people and cultures present in your service area.
 This process ensures that all under-represented communities see a place for themselves in your health system.

-With some time and focus, that needle will find its spot and you will know how to keep it there.
+With some time and focus, that needle will find its spot and you will understand how to keep it there.

 Review job descriptions